Watering moss terrariums

 It is important to know that not many mosses will survive indoors for long and despite excellent care, they may be doomed.
 Bringing mosses in for a visit is a better over-all approach to indoor moss gardening than attempting a long term stabile artificial ecosystem.

 As for the water source, rainwater is superior to distilled, a better type of bottled water is one filtered by reverse osmosis, which removes chemicals but not trace elements.
-Good luck Lauren and be sure to share photos of your creations on our Facebook page! page!

 Leave a Reply